aranguri/ntm/README.md

 # ntm
-Implementation of a Neural Turing Machine
+Implementation of a Neural Turing Machine.
+(Note: the training isn't completely stable yet.)